 Ema wants to reconnect with the boy, but how she intends on doing that isn’t entirely clear when she leaves Gastón, retreating into the welcoming embrace of the other dancers in the troupe and their affection for reggaeton, upsetting Gastón’s artistic sensibilities.
 Ema also gets close to a lawyer (Paola Giannini) and a firefighter (Santiago Cabrera, recently a feature player on Star Trek: Picard) as she enacts her plan with an almost frightening methodology.

 As the title suggests, this is really all about Ema.
-It’s about her gift for seduction, despite deep-seated anger and pyromaniac tendencies, and her need for family.
+It’s about her gift for seduction, deep-seated anger, pyromaniac tendencies, and her need for connection.
 A thriller pacing emerges through the midsection as Larraín and his collaborators relinquish the more free-floating scenes in the opening — a refutation of Gastón’s highbrow, pedagogical perspective, going headlong into the streets, a celebration of a feminine and queer culture, embracing sex.

-The film uses dance as connective tissue to link Ema to her squad and as a storytelling element that enriches the narrative rather than being an excuse for it — what I was looking for and missing in Gaspar Noé’s Climax.
-But rather than using reggaeton as the exclusive musical thread, it’s an occasional, percussive break — the hypnotic score courtesy of Nicolas Jaar in tandem with cinematography from Sergio Armstrong swaddles Valparaiso cityscapes, a mix of beautiful seaside twilights and industrial streetscapes and alleyways, tones and colours.
+The film uses dance as connective tissue.
+It links Ema to her squad and as a storytelling element it enriches the narrative rather than being an excuse for it — what I was looking for and missing in Gaspar Noé’s Climax.
+But, rather than using reggaeton as the exclusive musical thread, it’s an occasional, percussive break — the hypnotic score courtesy of Nicolas Jaar in tandem with cinematography from Sergio Armstrong swaddles Valparaiso cityscapes, a mix of beautiful seaside twilights and industrial streetscapes and alleyways, tones, and colours.

 The lingering image of the film is Di Girolamo standing on a street with a flamethrower, while the emotional takeaway is her character’s relentless ambition.
 I can’t wait to discuss Ema with others.
 While it doesn’t all work, what does is the most exciting and enigmatic cinema I’ve seen this year.